github/gh-ost/doc/throttle.md

 Any single factor in the above that suggests the migration should throttle - causes throttling.
 That is, once some component decides to throttle, you cannot override it; you cannot force continued execution of the migration.

 `gh-ost` will first check the low hanging fruits: user commanded; throttling files.
-It will then proceed to check replication lag, and lastly it will check for status thresholds.
+It will then proceed to check replication lag, then status thesholds, and lastly it will check the throttle-query.

 The first check to suggest throttling stops the search; the status message will note the reason for throttling as the first satisfied check.